dekmaskin/SourceCodeGatherer/README.md

 - Suggests the last output path you used

 This makes it seamless to work with multiple projects without having to reconfigure settings each time.

+## 📊 Logging and Troubleshooting

+Source Code Gatherer includes comprehensive logging to help with troubleshooting and monitoring:

+- **Automatic Logging**: All operations are logged with timestamps and context
+- **Log Location**: `%LOCALAPPDATA%\SourceCodeGatherer\Logs\`
+- **Daily Rolling**: Logs are rotated daily with 7-day retention
+- **Structured Format**: Easy to read and search through logs
+- **Performance Metrics**: Operation timing and statistics are logged
+- **Error Tracking**: Detailed error information for troubleshooting

+**What gets logged:**
+- Application startup/shutdown and version information
+- File scanning operations and performance
+- Export operations (timing, file counts, errors)
+- Settings changes and project switches
+- User interface operations (drag/drop, window changes)
+- Error conditions and warnings
+- Log cleanup operations

+**Configuration:**
+- **Log Retention**: Configurable in Settings (default 30 days, range 1-365 days)
+- **Automatic Cleanup**: Old logs are automatically removed on application startup
+- **Location**: Logs are stored in `%LOCALAPPDATA%\SourceCodeGatherer\Logs\`

+For troubleshooting issues, check the latest log file in the logs directory.
+The logs are designed to protect privacy - no file contents are logged, only metadata and operation results.

 ## 📁 Output Format